-A rental lease agreement is a written contract between the landlord and the tenant.
-The agreement guarantees the tenant’s right to occupy the property for a specific period in exchange for monthly rent payments made to the landlord.
-The lease typically outlines the monthly rent amount, any required security deposit, the duration of the lease, and the terms and conditions for using the property.
+A Rental lease agreement is a written contract between the Landlord and Tenant.
+The agreement gives the Tenant(s) the right to occupy the property for a period of time in exchange for monthly rent payments.

 The Rental Process

 Step 1 – Lease Type

 Before listing a rental property online or making it available for showings, property owners or landlords need to decide on the type of lease they want to offer.
 They choose between a long-term or a seasonal (short-term) lease.

 - Long-term lease – A lease contract valid for a minimum of 12 months.

 - Short-term lease – Duration of less than 12 months or monthly (month-to-month) basis.

 - Vacation lease – An agreement used for arrangements of one month or less.